Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Introduction

-Optimal-order exit point upper bounds can be obtained utilizing LPP fluctuation bounds with the $3/2$ exponent; see the proofs of \cite[Theorem 2.5]{Bha-20-JSP}, \cite[Lemma 2.5]{Fer-Occ-18}, and related remarks after Corollary \ref{CExitUB} and Proposition \ref{PGeoInStep}.
-The known techniques that can produce such bounds for the left tail analyze exact distributional formulas for the last-passage times either via Riemann-Hilbert methods \cite{baik-etal-01, lowe-merk-01, lowe-merk-roll-02}, or tridiagonalization methods applied to the closely related Laguerre unitary ensemble \cite[Theorem 2]{ledo-ride-10}, or H.\ Widom's trace trick \cite{wido-02} combined with steepest-descent methods applied to the trace of the associated correlation kernel \cite[Proposition 3]{Bai-Fer-Pec-14}.
-On the other hand, the coupling method a priori provides only cubically decaying left-tail fluctuation bounds for the last-passage times.
-Consequently, an alternative approach is required in the present work.
+Before the present work, known proofs of exponentially decaying fluctuation upper bounds for geodesic exit points relied on LPP fluctuation upper bounds with exponential decay.
+Examples of this approach can be found in the proofs of \cite[Theorem 11.1]{basu-sido-sly-16}, \cite[Lemma 3.6]{ferr-ghos-nejj-19} and \cite[Lemma 2.5]{Fer-Occ-18}.
+In particular, these arguments achieve optimal-order cubic-exponential decay for exit points starting from LPP fluctuation upper bounds with exponent $3/2$.
+Prior to \cite{emra-geor-ortm-22} which builds on this article, the known techniques that can produce such bounds for the left tail analyze exact distributional formulas for last-passage times either via Riemann-Hilbert methods \cite{baik-etal-01, lowe-merk-01, lowe-merk-roll-02}, or via tridiagonalization methods applied to the closely related Laguerre unitary ensemble \cite{ledo-ride-10}, or via H.\ Widom's trace trick \cite{wido-02} combined with steepest-descent methods applied to the trace of the associated correlation kernel \cite{Bai-Fer-Pec-14}.
+On the other hand, before this article, the coupling method provided only cubically decaying left-tail fluctuation upper bounds\footnote{After our work, it has become possible to achieve optimal-order left-tail fluctuation upper bounds within the coupling framework through combining \cite[Proposition 4.5]{emra-geor-ortm-22} with the generic results of \cite{gang-hegd-20}.
+See also \cite{land-soso-22b} where similar strategy is employed for the O'Connell-Yor polymer.} for last-passage times \cite{bala-cato-sepp}.
+This made it challenging to obtain optimal-order exit point upper bounds via the coupling approach.
+In fact, the best upper bounds available via the coupling approach prior to our work were cubically decaying \cite[Theorem 2.2 and 2.5]{bala-cato-sepp}, \cite[Lemma 2.2]{pime-18}, \cite[Lemma 3.7]{pime-21}, \cite[Proposition 5.9]{sepp-cgm-18}.

-The starting point of our development is a moment generating function identity previously observed in a preprint of E.\ Rains \cite{rain-00} and recorded as Proposition \ref{PLMId} below.
-We give a short probabilistic proof of this identity utilizing the increment-stationary LPP process.
-Taking advantage of the identity, we are then able to side-step the need for the aforementioned left-tail bounds on our way to the exit point upper bounds.